Getting Started

 Did you know?
 You can create multiple brands here in CM9000!
 Think of “brands” as separate “businesses” with separate subscribers, automations, branding, ‘from names’, etc.

-Step 2: Connect Amazon SES
+Step 2: Connect a sending provider

 Step 3: Send yourself a test email